jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Election by limited partnerships
 (1D) A limited partnership is treated as having made an election under subsection (1B) or (1C) if the limited partnership withholds and pays the tax to the Commissioner under subsection (1) in relation to that payment.
 Election before payment made
-(1E) Despite subsection (1D), a limited partnership is also treated as having made an election under subsection (1B) if the limited partnership notifies the Commissioner before a payment of non-resident passive income referred to in that subsection is made that the limited partnership chooses to be treated as the person who makes that payment.
+(1E) Despite subsection (1D), a limited partnership is also treated as having made an election under subsection (1B) or (1C) if the limited partnership notifies the Commissioner before a payment of non-resident passive income referred to in that subsection is made that the limited partnership chooses to be treated as the person who makes that payment.
 Exclusion
 (2) Despite subsection (1), no obligation to withhold NRWT arises in relation to an amount treated as a dividend under section GB 1(3) (Arrangements involving dividend stripping).